 I have taken the same model, Binca Balti, supposedly a Cool Summer, so she would wear cool tones and undertones in her wardrobe.

 However, we can clearly see that she can wear warm orange with one condition!

 Her skin tone changed due to a supposed summer tan, and there is also a slight difference in her hair tone, which is deep chocolate with a warm undertone.

 With a certain skin tonality, you can wear a completely different color palette than your original one.

 Here we see a conjunction of orange color and grey, which became dark orange, but still in a warm temperature.

 We can see that her Cool Summer appearance with pinkish cool white skin and ashy brown/dull hair color do not coincide with this color.

 But when we juxtapose tanned skin where – it fits like a glow.

 The color became a mustard-like shade with the conjunction of yellow and orange.

-Here it seems to be the same variant of an example as before, but not exactly because this is the conglomeration of a warm orange color coming backward to yellow on the wheel of color – so it’s moving to the “dangerous” side of the colors for this model.
+Here it seems to be the same variant of an example as before, but not exactly because this is the conglomeration of a warm orange color coming backwards to yellow on the wheel of color – so it’s moving to the “dangerous” side of the colors for this model.